WilliamASumner/Chromium-Experiments/README.md

 ## What this repo is
 - A way of keeping track of what we've tried
-- A useful set of tools for running experiments that run by interposing important Chromium functions
+- A useful set of tools for running experiments that work by interposing important Chromium functions

 ## Prerequisites
 ### Things needed to run these experiments